wotamann/vuetify-form-base/README.md

     mySchema: {
       tasks: {
         type: 'array',
+        // 'key' is optional.
-        // optional for working on array (ie removing) define a key
+        // For working on arrays (ie removing) define a key
         // IMPORTANT: don't use an editable key (because of permanent re-iteration on change) key:'idx',
         schema: {